Schrausser/The_Nuremberg_Chronicle_1493_Tables/NC_tab_cmp.md

 >"De iis, quæ in sublimi cernuntur.
 EX aquis, que in terra sunt, exhalationes oriri dicuntur: quarū altera est humida, & vapida: altera sicca, & fumida.", (Petavius, [1630](https://doi.org/10.3931/e-rara-2004), p.
 261).

+>About those things which are seen in the sublime.
+It is said that vapors arise from the waters contained in the earth - one of them is moist and hazy, the other is dry and smoky.

 Table 2.
 Comparison of the *celestial hierarchy* and the classification of the *angels* (Dionysius, [1350](https://digital.bodleian.ox.ac.uk/objects/ee19a692-5066-4c84-95db-d93c4fc82b97/)), the *supernatura*, described in fol.
 VIr and fol.
 Vv (Schedel, [1493](https://daten.digitale-sammlungen.de/~db/0003/bsb00034024/images/index.html?id=00034024)).
 ~~~